christianh814/php-pricelist/openshift/operator/README.md

 # Pricelist Operator

-You can now deploy Pricelist as an operator on OpenShift (Work is being done to "simplify" it so you can use it on "bare" Kubernetes too)
+You can now deploy Pricelist as an operator on OpenShift

 ## Installation